tteepe/CenterNet-pytorch-lightning/README.md

 ### Features
 - Decoupled backbones and heads for easier backbone integration
 - Split sample creation into image augmentation (with [imgaug](https://github.com/aleju/imgaug)) and actual sample creation
-- Comes shipped with PyTorch Lightning modules but can also be used with good ol' plain PyTorch
+- Comes shipped with Lightning modules but can also be used with good ol' plain PyTorch
 - Stripped all code not used to reproduce the results in the paper
 - Requires significantly less memory
+- Introduced more meaningful variable names

 ### ToDos
 Pull requests are welcome!